olimorris/persisted.nvim/README.md

 Autosaving can be further controlled for certain directories by specifying `allowed_dirs` and `ignored_dirs`.

-There may be occasions when you do not wish to autosave; perhaps when a dashboard or terminal are open.
-To control this, a callback function, `should_autosave`, may be specified.
+There may be occasions when you do not wish to autosave; perhaps when a dashboard or a certain buftype is present.
+To control this, a callback function, `should_autosave`, may be used.
 This function should return a boolean value.

 ```lua
 require("persisted").setup({